cacheflowe/ctd-creative-coding/classes/class-11.md

   * [Flowframes](https://nmkd.itch.io/flowframes)
   * [Waifu2x-Extension-GUI](https://github.com/AaronFeng753/Waifu2x-Extension-GUI)
 * Some have online notebooks that are ready to use, usually in [Google Colab](https://github.com/dvschultz/stylegan2-ada-pytorch).
 This creates a virtual environment with a good GPU to use.
 You should be able to copy a notebook into your own acount and start using it.
 This will also usually cost money if you want a very good GPU.
 * Some must be installed on your own computer.
-Sometimes a very fancy GPU is required (look for GPU RAM requirements).
+Sometimes a very nice GPU is required (look for GPU RAM requirements).
 Often Linux and Windows are the target platforms
   * [This can be hard](../images/get-old-repo-to-run.png), [really](../images/get-old-repo-to-run-again.png)
   * Some projects are making it easier to install and run their tools
     * [ComfyUI](https://comfy.org/)